Alizmn/twitter-express-backend/README.md

 ### TEST

 - To run the test enter `npm test`.
-NOTE: It won't affect your developement database and can be run simultaneously
+Note that, it won't affect your developement database and can be run simultaneously